Angelica-Cuevas/Mitochondrial_Phylo_Tyto/README.md

 5. Repetitive elements present in the consensus mitogenomes should be removed
 6. An alignment of all mito-consensus is generated (using MATTF)
 7. We will build a phylogenetic tree using maximum likelihood, thus we will used RAxML

+Be aware that steps 1, 2 and 3 were already done for you!
+So you already have the mitoconsensus per sample in the `2_MitoConsensus` folder

 ###